• Menu

 The Butchart Gardens Express Shuttle

-This no-nonsense package is the easiest way for out-of-towners to visit the magnificent Butchart Gardens: no expensive rental cars or lengthy journeys to the suburbs on Uber or public transit.
+This no-nonsense package is the easiest way for out-of-towners to visit the magnificent Butchart Gardens: no expensive rental cars or lengthy journeys to the suburbs by Uber or public transit.

 You’ll simply be placed on an air-conditioned shuttle that provides convenient Inner Harbour pick-up and drop-off right walking distance from most downtown Victoria hotels.

-And the best part is that the tour is highly flexible.
-With shuttles running almost every hour during high season, you can stop in for a quick visit or explore until your heart is content – it’s entirely up to you.
+The best part is that the tour is highly flexible.
+With shuttles running almost every hour during the high season, you can stop in for a quick visit or explore until your heart is content—it’s entirely up to you.

-Once aboard, you can sit back and relax as your expert tour guide hits you with some valuable tips on your way to your destination.
+Once aboard, you can sit back and relax as your expert tour guide provides valuable tips on your way to your destination.

-Just be aware that this is a transportation only package, so admission is not included.
-Nevertheless, at 1/2 the price of a rideshare, and the inclusion of a knowledgable guide, I’d say it’s well worth it.
+Be aware that this is a transportation-only package, so admission is not included.
+Nevertheless, at half the price of a rideshare and the inclusion of a knowledgeable guide, I’d say it’s well worth it.

 To learn more, check out our guide on how to get to Butchart Gardens from Victoria.